 Certified copies of your loved one's death certificate will be required in a variety of instances.
 Your funeral director at the Bauer Family Funeral Homes will take care of filing for and obtaining the number of these certified copies that you require.
 This is done through the local county registrar's office or the locality of the state in which the death occurred.

 The cost of each certified death certificate is established by the state in which your loved one died.
-The cost in Pennsylvania is $6 each when ordered at the time of death.
-To acquire additional Pennsylvania certificates after the month of death, they must be ordered from the Vital Statistics Office at a cost of $9 each.
-The funeral home staff can order these additional death certificates for you from the Vital Statistics Office in New Castle, Pennsylvania, or you may order them yourself by contacting the New Castle office at 724-656-3100 or by visiting their website.
+The cost in Pennsylvania is $20 each when ordered at the time of death.
+To acquire additional Pennsylvania certificates within 90 days of death you can contact the funeral home directly.
+After 90 days, they must be ordered from the Vital Statistics Office at a cost of $20 each.
+You may contact the local office in New Castle at 724-656-3100 or by visiting their website.